thenumbernine/numerical-relativity-codegen/README.md

 1) It starts with the tensor index PDE system.
 2) From there it derives the tensor index PDE system for the specific numerical method formalism.
 3) Next it represents the PDE as a linear system, showing the source terms and the flux matrix.
 4) Next it factors the right eigenvectors of the flux matrix.
 Still working on eigenvalues.
 It is lacking a polynomial solver.
-But, with correctly provided eigenvalues, it does linearize the flux, represent it as a matrix, and calculate the right and left eigenvector matrices.
+But, with correctly provided eigenvalues, it does linearize the flux, represent it as a matrix, and calculate the right eigenvector matrices.
 5) Last it inverts the right eigenvector matrix to find the left eigenvectors.

 TODO with it